RyanRaymundo99/RyanRaymundo99/README.md

 ## Welcome to my Github portifolio! ##

-- 🌱 I’m currently learning React, Next.js and Angular
+- 🌱 I’m currently learning Next.js
-- 🥅 2023 Goals: Learn more about everything
+- 🥅 2024 Goals: Learn more about everything

 ### Languages and Tools: